Recipes from Italy

 For homemade melon gelato, you can keep it in a special container in the freezer.
 It will stay good for about a week, so you can enjoy it over several days without losing too much of its quality.

-Perfect Pairings: Melon gelato pairs beautifully with other fruit flavors.
-Try combining it with strawberry or lemon gelato for a delightful mix.
-It also tastes great with Fior di latte or pistachio gelato, offering a creamy and nutty contrast.
+Perfect Pairings - Melon gelato pairs beautifully with other flavors.
+For a fresh and fruity combination, try it with strawberry gelato or lemon gelato.
+If you prefer a creamier contrast, serve it with Fior di latte or pistachio gelato.

 Recipe Card